Jim Sillars: Scottish Parliament

 On 3 March 2022, the Daily Record revealed that Sillars had donated £2,000 to Labour MSP Jackie Baillie during the 2021 Scottish Parliament election campaign.
 According to the Electoral Commission, Sillars made two separate donations of £1,000 in the weeks before polling day.
 Baillie retained her seat in Dumbarton, thus depriving the SNP of a majority at Holyrood.
 Explaining his decision, Sillars said he believed Baillie was "a very impressive member of Parliament" and that he had been impressed with her performance on the Holyrood committee scrutinising the Government's unlawful probe into sexual misconduct allegations into Alex Salmond.
 "She was a stand out on that committee," he said.
 "I would prefer her in the parliament to a clone on the backbenches.
 I don't think there is any doubt she is an asset to the parliament.
 My concern, in donating to Jackie Baillie, was to have a very able person in parliament.
 I didn't want someone with considerable ability to disappear."
 When asked if his donation could have helped Baillie win and ultimately deprived the SNP of an outright majority, Sillars responded: "If that was a consequence of it, so be it."
-Responding to the revelations, Tony Giugliano, the SNP candidate whom Baillie defeated at the election, said: "Mr Sillars has more in common with Jackie Baillie than he does with the SNP these days - so I'm not surprised.
+Responding to the revelations, Toni Giugliano, the SNP candidate whom Baillie defeated at the election, said: "Mr Sillars has more in common with Jackie Baillie than he does with the SNP these days - so I'm not surprised.
 It's only a matter of time before he's asked to be the frontman for the next Better Together campaign."